wids-eria/Trails-Forward-server/trails forward overview.md

 Developer Abilities
 -------------------
 Developers have the unique ability to create buildings.
-For now this ability is restricted to homes, but this could conceivably later include commercial/industrial facilities, such as mills.
+For now this ability is restricted to homes and parks, but this could conceivably later include commercial/industrial facilities, such as mills.

 Developers can build homes at different sizes and densities, ranging from secluded luxury cabins to dense apartment buildings.
 These properties generate revenue as long as they are owned and occupied, but also cost annual upkeep.
 Occupancy is determined by the simulation, which moves the county's population around annually to the most desirable places to live.

+The developer's building activities can increase the market value of timber, which can make the Timber Companies richer, but also increase the cost of building.

+The Developers actions are:
+* **Build homes** - Multiple types available are: hotels, luxury vacation homes, vacation condos.
+These have different levels of density/capacity and size.
+* **Build parks** - This is either upon request by a conservationist, or must immediately be donated to a conservationist player.
+If for donation, then the developer immediately 10 Political Capital points.
+* **Bulldoze parcels** - A resource tile must be cleared before it can be built on.
+This can be done by bulldozing, or by giving a Timber Company access to clearcut the land.
+Bulldozing is faster, but doesn't generate revenue from the forest product value.
+Bulldozing clears everything on the tile, including destroying any animal or plant life.

+The annual rent that the developer receives is a function of the occupation rate of the housing he/she has built, and the desirability of the occupied properties.
+Desirability is inversely related to population density, and directly related to ecological health of the property's surroundings.
+More desirable properties are more likely to get rented, but are also likely to house fewer people.

+The developer should make careful use of survey data to avoid building in places that contain endangered species.
+Massive political capital and financial penalties apply.
+However, if a developer discovers such a critter and donates the land to a conservationist, s/he gets lots of political capital.

 Conservation Nonprofits
 -----------------------
-Conservation Nonprofits (or Conservationists) have the ability to survey land for detailed data about plant and animal species, to reintroduce animal species, to plant trees, and to build and operate parks for revenue.
+Conservation Nonprofits (or Conservationists) have the ability to
+* Survey land for detailed data about plant and animal species
+* Reintroduce animal species
+* Plant trees - *all species or just some?*
+* Build and operate parks for revenue.

 Conservation groups generate revenue by generating survey data for others, or by receiving donations.
 It costs a Conservationist considerably less to do a survey than it does a Timber Company.

 Tech Trees
 ==========